Kiranlewis/Portfolio/README.md

 # Data Portfolio Projects
-This repository provides a sample of Data projects using SQL and POWERBI
+This repository provides a sample of Data projects using SQL and POWERBI.